Pololops/Pololops/README.md

 ---

-The story begins in college, in the early 90s, when I fell in love with this magic tool: "the computer", playing with code for the first time on the programming software for the Thomson MO5 / TO7: Logo. (who said I'm old now? 😅)
+The story begins in college, in the early 90s, when I fell in love with this magic tool: "the computer", in playing with code for the first time on the programming software for the Thomson MO5 / TO7: Logo. (who said I'm old? 😅)

 When I was 18, my second passion: music, took over and I chose to study audio recording and sound production.
 Luckily assisted by computer.